marcos-abreu/monaco/docs/modules/monaco-local.md

 sample:

-    var myApp = new Monaco.Application('mobile', {
+    var app = new Monaco.Application('mobile', {
         cacheLocal : true,
         cacheExpire : 10
     });

-    myApp.add('Users', Monaco.Collection.extend({
+    app.add('Users', Monaco.Collection.extend({
         resource : 'users',
         url : 'http://www.sample.com/api/v2/users'
     }));

-    myApp.start();
+    app.start();

-    var users = new myApp.collections.Users();
+    var users = new app.collections.Users();
     users.fetch();

-The code above created a sample application `myApp` indicating that any collection data of this app should cached for 10 minutes, it then added a `Users` collection to the application, started the application; created an instance of the `Users` collection and fetched its data from the server.
+The code above created a sample application `app` indicating that any collection data of this app should cached for 10 minutes, it then added a `Users` collection to the application, started the application; created an instance of the `Users` collection and fetched its data from the server.

 The caching mechanism will work behind the scenes to (based on the configuration provided) store the fetched data locally so that subsequent fetch requests to the same collection (within the timeframe set up with the `cacheExpire` property) don't hit the server, but instead get the data that is available locally.